Social Media and Web Related Events in the City

 twitter-nicolasroberge.jpg

 Good question seen on twitter few minutes ago: Where do you get upcoming information about event such as Yulbiz, Webcom, Podcamp and other meet-ups?
-Of course, there are personnal blogs, Upcoming, Twitter updates, Facebook Groups and Events and other social sites but in order to get a maximal exposure should we have one place to look for all events?
+Of course, there are personnal blogs, , Twitter updates, Facebook Groups and Events and other social sites but in order to get a maximal exposure should we have one place to look for all events?
 Or let me put it this way: should we take for granted that people interested in web related events are already social media users?

 Social Media Events in Montreal